jamzad/SlicerMassVision/docs/source/Visualization.rst

 *********
 Global Contrast (PCA)
 -----------
 To visualize data as a PCA image, select 'Global Contrast (PCA)'.
 The generated image has the first 3 PCs as RGB channels.
-The PCA is calculated over all the pixels inside th image.
+The PCA is calculated over all the pixels in the image.

 Local Contrast (PCA)
 ----------